General Overview:

 Transportation:

-Students will need to be provided transportation from their home to North High.
-Students will be provided district transportation during the school day from North High back to Casimir and Magruder Middle schools.
+Students will need to be provided transportation from their home to North and Torrance High.
+Students will be provided district transportation during the school day from North High back to Casimir and Magruder Middle schools, as well as from TOrrance High back to Hull and Madrona Middle schools.

-School Day Pick Up: Transportation is ONLY provided during the school day between the El Camino College campus and North High campus for students taking Early College program courses.
+School Day Pick Up: Transportation is ONLY provided during the school day between the El Camino College campus and North and Torrance High campuses for students taking Early College program courses.
+Students will be responsible for their own transportation to ECC to start their day.

-Please Note: Once a student Open Enrolls to North High, they become a permanent North High student and transportation to and from North High School is the responsibility of the parent/guardian.
+Please Note: Once a student Open Enrolls to North or Torrance High, they become a permanent North and Torrance High student and transportation to and from North or Torrance High School is the responsibility of the parent/guardian.

 Early College Teachers & Instructors:

-Courses in the program will be taught by North High teachers and El Camino College teachers.
-In courses taken in 9th and 10th grades, our goal is for the majority of the courses be taught by North High instructors (who meet minimum qualifications to teach an El Camino course).
+Courses in the program will be taught by North and Torrance High teachers and El Camino College teachers.
+For courses taken in 9th and 10th grades, our goal is for the majority of the courses to be taught by North and Torrance High instructors (who meet the minimum qualifications to teach an El Camino course).
 Students will gradually transition to courses taught by El Camino instructors in the 11th and 12th grades.

 Schedule & Course Information: